FullslapDeveloper/FilterLab/README.md

 # FilterLab
-Contains the evolution of FilterLab
+Contains the evolution of FilterLab App
+Starting with vanillajs